Comparing Aurora Cannabis (ACB) and Its Peers

-Aurora Cannabis (NYSE: ACB) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
-We will compare Aurora Cannabis to similar companies based on the strength of its dividends, analyst recommendations, valuation, earnings, risk, institutional ownership and profitability.
+Aurora Cannabis (NYSE: ACB) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
+We will compare Aurora Cannabis to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, profitability and institutional ownership.

-11.5% of Aurora Cannabis shares are owned by institutional investors.
-Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This table compares Aurora Cannabis and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Aurora Cannabis and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue